Cocaine: Crack cocaine

 Powder cocaine (cocaine hydrochloride) must be heated to a high temperature to be smoked (about 197 °C), and considerable decomposition/burning occurs at these high temperatures.
 This effectively destroys some of the cocaine and yields a sharp, acrid, and foul-tasting smoke.
-Cocaine base/crack can be smoked because it vaporizes with little or no decomposition at 98 °C, which is below the boiling point of water.
+Cocaine base/crack can be smoked because it vaporizes with little or no decomposition at 98 °C.

 Contraindications

 Cocaine should not be used in individuals with a known allergy or hypersensitivity to the drug or any components of its topical formulation.
 It is also contraindicated in elderly patients and those with a history of hypertension or cardiovascular disease.

 Pregnancy

 Prenatal cocaine exposure (PCE) may occur when a pregnant woman uses cocaine.

 Under the former FDA pregnancy category system, cocaine was classified as a Category C drug.
 Its potential to cause harm to the fetus is not fully known, so it should only be administered to pregnant women if clearly necessary.

 Cocaine can act as a teratogen, having various effects on the developing fetus.
 Some common teratogenic defects caused by cocaine include hydronephrosis, cleft palate, polydactyly, and down syndrome.
 Cocaine as a drug has a low molecular weight and high water and lipid solubility which enables it to cross the placenta and fetal blood-brain barrier.
 Because cocaine is able to pass through the placenta and enter the fetus, the fetus' circulation can be negatively affected.
 With restriction of fetal circulation, the development of organs in the fetus can be impacted, even resulting in intestines developing outside of the fetus' body.
 Cocaine use during pregnancy can also result in obstetric labor complications such as, placental abruption, preterm birth or delivery, uterine rupture, miscarriage, and stillbirth.
 Prenatal cocaine exposure may cause subtle cognitive deficits and lower the chance of above-average IQ by age 4, but supportive caregiving can significantly improve outcomes.